Gowtham1729/folio-feed/README.md

-# Folio Feed
+# Folio Feed: Your Personalized Stock News and Sentiment Dashboard
-A web application that can be used to track the news regarding the stocks in a portfolio and their current trend.
+In today's fast-paced financial markets, keeping track of news affecting your stock portfolio can be a daunting task.
+Even more challenging is understanding the overall sentiment of the news related to each stock, which can be pivotal in making informed investment decisions.
+Folio Feed addresses this gap by offering a one-stop solution to aggregate, analyze, and visualize news articles for the stocks in your portfolio.

-This application collects the news regarding the stocks listed in user's portfolio from various sources and using a sentiment analysis model, we rate the news as positive, negative or neutral.
+Folio Feed not only aggregates news from multiple, reputable sources but also employs advanced sentiment analysis to categorize each article as positive, negative, or neutral.
+Through an easy-to-use dashboard, Folio Feed empowers investors to keep their fingers on the pulse of companies they have invested in, without having to sift through a myriad of news portals and financial reports.

+With Folio Feed, stay updated and make smarter investment choices, even on your busiest days.

 ## Components
 - Web Application